pdil/usmapdata/README.md

 `usmapdata` is a container package for the map data frame used in the [`usmap`](https://github.com/pdil/usmap) package.
 This data has been extracted to keep `usmap` small and easier to maintain, while allowing the ability to keep the US map data frame updated as often as possible (independently of `usmap` updates).

-This package and repository will only contain functions and data relevant to the actual map data frame used to draw the map in the `usmap` package.
+This package and repository will only contain functions and data relevant to the actual map and FIPS data used to draw the map in the `usmap` package.
 All other functions, including FIPS and mapping convenience functions, will be contained in the `usmap` [repository](https://github.com/pdil/usmap).

-## Shape Files
+## Shapefiles
 The shapefiles that we use to plot the maps in R are located in the `data-raw` folder.
 For more information refer to the [US Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html).
 Maps at both the state and county levels are included for convenience (zip code maps may be included in the future).

 ### Updating Shapefiles